 Holy Thursday Prayer Vigil

 On the day before Christ’s death, He and the Apostles gathered to pray and Jesus celebrated the first Eucharist at Passover.
 Holy Thursday is the day we remember the first Holy Mass ever celebrated and Christ’s Passion before His death and Resurrection.

-Our school celebrates the new ASB leadership team and thanks the outgoing officers as we honor Mary in the month of May.
+Marin Catholic celebrates the new ASB leadership team and thanks the outgoing officers while honoring Mary in the month of May.

-We send our seniors and their families off with the knowledge that God has a loving plan for each of them.
+Marin Catholic promotes its seniors and their families with the knowledge that God has a loving plan for each of them.
 This liturgy is celebrated off campus at Mt.
 Carmel Church in Mill Valley.

 Reconciliation is offered to the entire student body during Advent and Lent.
-Students go to Chapel in their theology classes and are invited to the sacrament or a blessing from a number of our local priests.
+Students go to Chapel in their Theology classes and are invited to the sacrament or a blessing from a number of local priests.